joshiemoore/snakehdl/README.md

-# snakeHDL: a simple and lazy HDL for Python
+# snakeHDL: A simple and purely functional HDL for Python

 snakeHDL is a tool for creating logic circuits with a focus on simplicity and accessibility.
 The goal is not to compete with the industry heavyweights, but to give hackers, makers, and educators a fun and easy way to build hardware with a few lines of Python.